Kantor-Lab/rectified_from_bag/README.md

 # rectified_from_bag
 Take in a set of rosbags and output rectified images.

+## WARNING
+Right now we think there are corner cases where the extracted `camera_info` and `image_raw` messages can be out of sync.
+To robustify this script we should *always* only keep pairs where the header stamps match.
+Also, we do not guarantee that left/right images are paired, we should explicitly pair them up using closest timestamps.
+This will make the tool more robust to log errors, likely in the field and very hard to debug.

 ## Docker pulling/starting/running

 In order to get this docker image you can pull the image like so: